Continue to content

 For purposes of interest representation, we evaluate on a regular basis whether your personal data are still relevant.
 If they are no longer relevant, your personal data will be deleted.

-Sponsorship
+(c) Sponsorship

 We obtain this personal data directly from you in the context of the sponsorship when the OVB contacts you or when you offer yourself as a sponsor.

-Supplier management
+d) Supplier management

-In the context of supplier management, we may process your personal identification data (name, (business) address, e-mail address), identification data issued by the government (company number, VAT number), financial data (bank account number, method of payment) or any other data that you communicate to us (e.g. information about your profession and job).
+In the context of our supplier management, we may process your personal identification data (name, (business) address, e-mail address), identification data issued by the government (company number, VAT number), financial data (bank account number, method of payment) or any other data that you communicate to us (e.g. information about your profession and job).

-We always obtain your personal data directly in the context of supplier management.
+We always obtain your personal data directly from you.

-Financial management
+e) Financial management

 We obtain your personal data directly from you.